kurtome/leap/README.md

 - `IgnoresNonSolidCollisions`
 - `IgnoresSolidCollisions`

-You can implement your own mixins on `StatusComponent` which control pieces of logic in your own game.
+You can implement your own mixins on `EntityStatus` which control pieces of logic in your own game.

 ### Resetting the map on player death